Kids’ Salt Dough Recipe for Crafts, Jewelry and Ornaments

 Parents, teachers, babysitters and grandparents often search for fun and unplugged activities for children.
 Making items from a salt dough taps into everyone’s artistic-creative side and is quite easy to do.
 Additionally, it is not expensive.
 (Yippee!)
 The ingredients usually are already in the kitchen, especially if you do any sort of baking.
 The tools are similarly commonplace: baking sheets, aluminum foil, paper clips and a few other items.
 The only part of the process which might be the “adult only” task is who puts the dough into the hot oven.
 Use your judgment.

 So, let’s begin!

-Already in the Kitchen
+Already In Your Kitchen

 Flour, salt, and tap water.
 That’s all it takes.
-For the hooks of pendants or ornaments, I use a half a paper clip.
+For the hooks of pendants or ornaments, I use half a paper clip.
 As far as tools go, you will need measuring cups and a bowl for mixing along with a sturdy spoon.
 The craft sticks are optional tools for making lines and indents in the unbaked products.
 One could also use cutlery, pencils, toothpicks, ruler edges, and so forth.
 Your imagination is your only limit for what can be used.

 I have made these salt dough ornaments at home with my own children and in classrooms.
 The photos for this article show junior high school students in an urban school working in their regular classroom.